 If you look at the card’s $550 annual fee on its own, it’s fairly easy to assume that The Platinum Card® from American Express isn’t worth it.
-However, this card might be worth considering if you know how to put its perks – and the enormous signup bonus – to good use.
+However, this card might be worth considering if you know how to put its perks – and the enormous welcome bonus – to good use.

 Further, the The Platinum Card® from American Express comes with a handful of intricate and unique benefits meant to bolster your point haul over time, improve your travel experiences, and help you save money.
 Here are a few of the key takeaways to consider when evaluating this card’s benefits:

 The Simple Dollar’s Key Takeaways

 - Earn a huge welcome bonus.
 The card’s 60,000 Membership Rewards® point welcome bonus after you use your new Card to make $5,000 in purchases in your first 3 months is almost enough to cover the annual fee on its own.
 Better yet, these points work within the American Express Membership Rewards program which is known for its value and flexibility.

 - Score a $100 credit towards Global Entry.
 If you travel frequently, Global Entry can help you avoid the long lines at customs.
 The $100 credit this card offers also helps to offset the annual fee.

 - Use your $200 annual credit for airline expenses – plus enjoy free lounge membership.
 The $200 airline credit this card offers is good for a slew of in-flight benefits such as baggage fees, in-flight meals, and in-flight Wi-Fi.
 If you visit airline lounges frequently, you’ll also be happy to hear that this card offers a complimentary Priority Pass Select membership.